 Best for multi-pet households: Nationwide

-Nationwide pairs a multi-pet discount with the only mainstream plans that also cover birds and exotics, so a mixed household can sit with one carrier.
-Plan tiers and limits vary, so match the plan to your highest-risk pet.
-Best for homes with several pets — or a parrot alongside the dog.
+Nationwide pairs a multi-pet discount with one of the few mainstream product families that also cover eligible birds and exotic species, so a mixed household may be able to use one carrier.
+Species, state, channel, plan, and limit availability vary.
+Best for homes with several eligible pets — or a parrot alongside the dog.

 Best for customization: Spot

-Spot offers the widest spread of deductible, reimbursement, and annual-limit combinations — including an unlimited option — so you can dial coverage to your budget.
+Spot offers a broad spread of deductible, reimbursement, and annual-limit combinations — including an unlimited option — so you can dial coverage to your budget.
 That flexibility is also its learning curve; decide your numbers before you quote.
 Best for a buyer who wants to engineer the exact plan rather than pick a preset.

 Best for first-time buyers: ASPCA